Your Fall Beer Tour: Day-by-Day…

 IMMERSE YOURSELF in the delicious comforts of luscious beer and memorable food.
 Revel in dazzling scenery, history and culture.
 Get to know fascinating people and enjoy good times on the beer trail.
 Click the tabs below to see the day-by-day itinerary.

-Bavaria’s Legendary Brewster Sister Doris and the Schneider Wheat Beer BreweryBreakfast.
-Then a short ride to Mallersdorf Abbey in the Bavarian hinterlands.
+Bavaria’s Legendary Brewster Sister Doris and the Schneider Wheat Beer BreweryA short ride to Mallersdorf Abbey in the Bavarian hinterlands.
 You’ll be spending the morning with Sister Doris, the last beer-brewing nun in Germany.
 This lady rocks!
 Hear her stories, experience the brewery where she holds forth and sample the marvelous beer she produces for the nuns, visitors and a few lucky taps in the surrounding towns and villages.
 Wheat beer lovers will be in their element at Schneider Weisse, in Kelheim, which is our next stop.
-We will be greeted by sommelier Helga Frank , who will walk us through a private tasting of Schneider’s top treasures, including some new craft beers.
-Get ready for some serious Danube awesomeness on the way to the abbey inn where we’re staying tonight.
+We will be greeted by Pink Boots supporter Susanne Hecht from Scheider’s management, who will walk us through a private tasting of Schneider’s top treasures, including some new craft beers.
+Get ready for some serious Danube awesomeness on the way to the inn where we’re staying tonight.

-Weltenburg Abbey and Franconia, the Beer Mecca of GermanyPinch yourself when you wake up this morning.
-You’ve just spent the night in a monastery dating back to 1050!
-It also has a world-famous brewery, which you’re going to visit this morning.
-After a private tour and sampling we’re off to Franconia, in northern Bavaria.
+Weltenburg Abbey and Franconia, the Beer Mecca of GermanyPinch yourself: You’re spending the first part of the day in a monastery dating back to 1050 with the oldest abbey brewery in the world!
+After a private tour and sampling we’re off to the hinterlands of eastern Bavaria, in the Palatinate region, to see what makes the Nittenau Brewery tick and meet the owner, who has pioneered a raft of new brews.
+From there, we’ll wend our way to Upper Franconia, in northern Bavaria.
 If the followers of Islam have Mecca, the Lutherans have Wittenberg and Catholics have the Vatican, then beer connoisseurs have Franconia.
 Until the early 19th century, it was a separate principality made up of duchies, church-controlled lands and free city-states.
 The people of Franconia are warm and welcoming — and they take their beer very seriously, which is why so many private, family-operated breweries are still operating there.
 We’ll visit some of the best of these small breweries during the rest of the study tour.
-The afternoon and evening are yours to explore the delights of Bamberg, where we’ll be staying for the next few days.
+The afternoon and evening are yours to explore the delights of Bamberg.